aws-samples/sqs-fargate-ddb-cdk-go/README.md

     cd sqs-fargate-ddb-cdk-go
     ```

-3. From the command line, use the following command to deploy the stack using CDK:
+3. From the command line, use the following commands to deploy the stack using CDK:
     ```
     docker build -t go-fargate .
     cd cdk